caroatria/masterthesis/README.md

 ## Aim 3: Investigating differentiation trajectories
 * **monocle3_conversion.R**: the last code lines are used to select the differentiation trajectories, extract the cell barcodes and save them as an SVG file
 * **sponge_diff_traj.ipynb**: reading in the SVG file of the cell barcodes, the adata object is subsetted to continue the analysis with only the current trajectory
 * **full_trajectory_protocol.ipynb**: script which analyses the differentiation trajectory: Pearson correlation analysis, finding regulating motives, plotting motif abundance throughout a list of genes
+* **motivo.py**: this script holds a number of functions needed in the differentiation trajectory analysis, such as the motif generation and motif presence plotting function

 ## Packages:
 * Python                  3.10.1